ozyurtf/agentic-data-assistant/README.md

-**Note**: The main motivation behind this project is to refresh my knowledge of designing scalable and robust AI systems.
-The original code used to build the UI is taken from [here](https://github.com/ArduPilot/UAVLogViewer), and I am implementing/integrating the components below on top of the UI:
+**Note**: The original code used to build the UI is taken from [here](https://github.com/ArduPilot/UAVLogViewer), and I am implementing/integrating the components below on top of the UI:

-- Backend API development *(Done)*
-- API Gateway *(Not started yet)*
-- Chat history persistance and storage *(Not started yet)*
-- Agentic chatbot development and integration *(Done)*
-- File management system *(In progress)*
-- Authentication and session management *(In progress)*
-- Rate limiting *(Done)*
+### Demo

 <div style="display: flex; justify-content: flex-start; margin-bottom: 20px;">
   <iframe width="900" height="506"